2 Week Itinerary In Thailand For First Timers

 Sri Panwa is located in Phuket in the Cape Panwa area.
 It’s a luxury resort with luxury pool villas that overlook the ocean.
 They are simply gorgeous.
 It really doesn’t get any better than this.
 You will definitely not want to leave your villa while you’re here.
 Be sure to book the 1 bedroom pool villa.

-Breakfast is included in the price and you can eat your other meal in the resort as well, but we really loved going down to the waterfront in town to poke around and find great cheap meals at Sawasdee.
-We’d bring back take out food and heat it up for lunch the next day.
+It has breakfast included in the price and you can eat your other meal in the resort as well, but we really loved going down to the waterfront in town to poke around and eat great cheap meals at Sawasdee.
+We’d bring back take out food and heat it up for breakfast or lunch the next day.

 Banyon Tree Koh Samui